-Former IAS officer Shah Faesal to launch political outfit in Srinagar today
+Former IAS officer Shah Faesal launches political outfit in Srinagar

-Srinagar, Mar 17: Former IAS officer Shah Faesal will launch his political outfit 'Jammu and Kashmir People's Movement' at a function in the Rajbagh area of the city today.
+Srinagar, Mar 17: Former IAS Officer Shah Faesal launched his political party 'Jammu and Kashmir Peoples' Movement' at a function in the Rajbagh area on Sunday.
+Former Vice-President of JNUSU Shehla Rashid Shora joined the party.

-He said the function will be held at the Gindun Ground in Rajbagh.

 The 2010 batch UPSC topper resigned from the Indian Administrative Service (IAS) in January this year to protest against unabated killings in Kashmir and maginalisation of Indian Muslims.